DakshK26/Bus-Reservation-Web-App/README.txt

 Booking A Bus Through Company Home View:
 TO BOOK A BUS AS A CUSTOMER FROM THE HOME PAGE, click on the row with th desired bus route and it will redirect you to the purchase screen.
-NOTE, THERE IS NO BOOK BUTTON, simply click on the row with the bus you deire to book.
+NOTE, THERE IS NO BOOK BUTTON, simply click on the row with the bus you desire to book.

 Few Program Notes:
 1. You may notice some classes do not have a self testing main method.
 This is because these are vaadin web application views and hence, these